wxt-dev/wxt/CONTRIBUTING.md

 bun run docs:dev
 ```

-> Above, we used bun's `-F` flag to choose which package to run a command in, but there are other ways
+> Above, we used bun's `--filter` flag to choose which package to run a command in, but there are other ways:
 >
 > ```sh
 > bun run -F @wxt-dev/i18n build